David-tech-creator/Emineon/PRODUCT_ROADMAP.md

 4. **Ensuring excellent user experience** with existing customer base
 5. **Preparing for scale** without premature optimization

-This approach aligns with the modest growth targets (4 clients, CHF 30K revenue) and ensures we build what customers actually use rather than what sounds impressive.
+This approach aligns with the modest growth targets (4 clients, 50 users, CHF 24K revenue) and ensures we build what customers actually use rather than what sounds impressive.

 ---